zowe/docs-site/docs/user-guide/api-mediation/configuration-customizing-the-api-catalog-ui.md

 - **alternative-catalog**
 An alternative to the API Catalog is displayed

-- **metrics-dashboard**
- A possible dashboard that could appear in place of the API Catalog

 :::note Notes:
 - If the application contains the `homePageUrl` and `statusPageRelativeUrl`, then the full set of information is displayed.
 - If the application contains the `homePageUrl` the link is displayed without the `UP` information.